-Emrys is launching the 31st Emrys Journal.
+Emrys has launched the 31st Emrys Journal.
 Published annually since our organization was founded in 1983, it now receives national and international submissions.
 This issue includes fiction, creative nonfiction, and poetry from traditional to experimental.
 The Journal’s caliber continues to increase, publishing both emerging and established, award-winning writers.
 Selections in the 2014 Journal range from haunting to hilarious and everything in between.

 Terresa Haskew‘s new chapbook, Breaking Commandments is a collection of 25 poems including “Ursa Major,” winner of the Emrys 2013 Nancy Dew Taylor First Prize for Poetry.
 You may purchase Breaking Commandments from Fiction Addiction or from Terresa’s author page on Main Street Rag.
 You may contact the author at TerresaHaskew@yahoo.com.